 Please, be aware, this not another political speech.
 As if you needed one more.

 You hear it and see it everywhere.
-It is, after all, the campaign season.
+Campaign season is gearing up to start.
 “What America needs is…” and then the litany starts…

 - higher wages

 Do you become weary with the political talk?

 No doubt, all these things are needed and they are important.
 I am not questioning that.
 But is that the greatest need in America?

 Maybe it is my vantage point of the American culture, or the set of lenses by which I view or culture, coloring my perception.